holukas/dataset_cha_fp2024_2005-2023/docs/Flux_Post-processing.md

 ### Overall quality flag `QCF` after Level-2 tests
 - After individual quality tests were run, the single flags are combined into the overall `QCF` flag.
-- The flags are summed together, and records where the sum is >= 2 get the overall `QCF` flag 2.
+- The individual flags are summed together, and records where the sum is >= 2 get the overall `QCF` flag 2.
 - Generally, all records with `QCF` >= 2 are considered bad data.
 - This was done for all fluxes, however, for NEE the requirements were stricter during the nighttime than during the daytime.
 For NEE, daytime `QCF` flags of 0 and 1 were accepted (flag 2 = bad data), but during nighttime only `QCF` flags with 0 were retained (flags 1 and 2 = bad data).
 For all other fluxes, `QCF` flags of 0 and 1 were accepted during daytime and nighttime (flag 2 = bad data).
 - The overall flag after Level-2 is named `FLAG_L2_<flux>_QCF`, whereby `<flux>` is the respective flux, e.g., `FC`, `LE`, `H`, `FN2O`, `FCH4`.